aisingapore/PeekingDuck/docs/source/resources/01_benchmarks.rst

 *******************

 PeekingDuck is equipped with a wide range of models for different scenarios, from real-time object detection to high-accuracy pose estimation.
-The full list of models can be found :mod:`here <peekingduck.pipeline.nodes.model>`.
+The full list of models can be found under :mod:`nodes.model <peekingduck.pipeline.nodes.model>`.

 Given various constraints, such as hardware and costs, users are often faced with a tough trade-off between inference speed and model accuracy.
 Hence, we prepared the following benchmarks to help users choose the most suitable model for